cloudigrade/cloudigrade/README.rst

 .. code-block:: sh

+    poetry run pip uninstall pycurl -y
     sudo dnf install openssl libcurl-devel
     export PYCURL_SSL_LIBRARY=openssl
-    pipenv install pycurl
+    poetry install

 Try the aforementioned import commands again, and all should be good.
 If not, kindly reach out to another cloudigrade developer to seek assistance!

-After finishing the installation of dependencies you can grab a shell that uses the virtual environment by calling ``pipenv shell``.
+After finishing the installation of dependencies you can grab a shell that uses the virtual environment by calling ``poetry shell``.

 Configure AWS account credentials